Updated:

 Sources of Cultural Influence in UAE

-Although Arab society has always been reserved and closed for the external impacts, it did not escape the western cultural influence.
+Although Arab society has always been reserved and closed for the external impacts, it did not escape the Western cultural influence.
 One of the reasons for this fact was the technological development which increased the availability of information through various media.
 The most influential sources of information that can be accessed in the UAE include the Internet and satellite TV (“Western culture impacts on local lifestyle,” 2014).
-These are mainly the channels which do not conform to general code of conduct accepted in the country and promote travelling abroad and communication with the foreigners.
+These are mainly the channels which do not conform to the general code of conduct accepted in the country and promote traveling abroad and communication with the foreigners.

 A research conducted by the Centre for Decision Making and Support of Dubai Police on the influence of foreign cultures on the young generation in the United Arab Emirates revealed the following facts (“Western culture impacts on local lifestyle,” 2014).
 There appeared a group of youth who tended to copy the lifestyles promoted by Western culture.
 It included imitating the style of clothing, unusual haircuts, the use of typically Western language in everyday conversations, and the attempts to copy appearance and clothes of Western celebrities (“Western culture impacts on local lifestyle,” 2014).

-Another influential factor in choice of style and behavior includes social media websites such as Facebook, Twitter or YouTube (Kamal, Chu, & Pedram, 2013).
-The desire to follow something seen on the Internet is characteristic of the Millennial generation.
-The UAE Millennials are not an exception.
 One of the features observed among the representatives of this generation is materialism (Kamal et al., 2013).
 They believe that “goods and money is the central path to happiness and social progress” (Kamal et al., 2013, p.
 29).
 It is one of the results of Western culture expansion.
 One of the consequences of materialism growth is a tendency for purchasing luxury fashion goods (Kamal et al., 2013).
-It is challenging for the UAE young people since the country is a rich one.
+It is challenging for the UAE’s young people since the country is a rich one.

 Among the crucial influences in the UAE was its economic development.
 A boost of the country in the oil market increased its GDP and then wealth of the citizens (“Conflicting cultures in the United Arab Emirates,” 2014).
-As a result, young Emirati were raised in prosperity and with access to any goods.
+As a result, young Emiratis were raised in prosperity and with access to any goods.
 In fact, they formed an urban society with a culture different from the one existing in a previous older rural generation (“Conflicting cultures in the United Arab Emirates,” 2014).

 Religion and Family as Factors of Lifestyle Change